endymion1818/deliciousreverie/src/pages/post/delusions-of-grandeur.md

-+++
+---
-date = "2015-05-26T15:21:21+01:00"
+categories:
-draft = false
+- personal
-title = "On Having Delusions of Grandeur" description = "I'm not as good at this as I thought I was.
-This much became apparent to me recently, when I tried to run with some industry leaders and found that my abilities in web development are still comparatively lacking." categories = [
+date: "2015-05-26T15:21:21+01:00"
-  "personal"
+description: I'm not as good at this as I thought I was.
+This much became apparent to me recently, when I tried to run with some industry leaders and found that my abilities in web development are still comparatively lacking.
-]
+draft: false
-tags = [
+tags:
-    "review",
+- review
-    "professional development"
+- professional development
-]
+title: On Having Delusions of Grandeur
-+++
+---

 **I'm not as good at this as I thought I was.
 This much became apparent to me recently, when I tried to run with some industry leaders and found that my abilities in web development are still comparatively lacking.**